 Sponsoring a Student-Initiated Project

 Student-initiated projects are ideal for students who would like to undertake their own independent research project.
 These may be projects intended for a senior thesis or the Rausser College Honors Program.
 Students who previously participated in a faculty-initiated project may expand their research experience into a new project.
 These projects require a considerable amount of preparation.
 It is recommended that students initiate their projects the semester prior to when research is set to begin.
-Students are required to find a CNR faculty mentor to sponsor their project.
+Students are required to find a Rausser College faculty mentor to sponsor their project.
 Faculty sponsors are encouraged to provide guidance and feedback on the student's research proposal and a proposed budget for research expenses.
 SPUR may also provide up to $2,000 in reimbursements to the student for expenses incurred in student-initiated projects, depending on funding availability.
 By approving the budget for a student-initiated project, the faculty sponsor indicates that they will be responsible for assisting the student with accessing their expense funding.
 It is highly recommended that interested faculty sponsors read through the guidelines for a student-initiated project to familiarize themselves with the student and faculty responsibilities for the project.